John Caspar Wister: Career

 Wister helped organize the American Iris Society in 1920 and served as its first president for 14 years.
 He helped plan the layout of the Presby Memorial Iris Gardens in Montclair, New Jersey, and designed the landscape at the Stenton mansion in Philadelphia.

 His research in cross-breeding produced hundreds of new hybrid species of common plants and flowers.
 He contributed to the horticulture on the campus of Swarthmore College, where he worked for more than 50 years.
 Swarthmore College established the Scott Arboretum in recognition of alumnus Arthur Hoyt Scott, the second president of Scott Paper Company, as well as the Arthur Hoyt Scott Horticultural Foundation.
 Wister was named the foundation's first director in 1930.
 The Foundation's 240 acre public garden, with its 5,000 species of trees and shrubs adorns the Swarthmore campus, 40 acre of which were landscaped by Wister himself.
 He grouped plant families together within the garden to establish a more practical plan.
-Swarthmore College awarded Wister an honorary doctor of science degree in 1942 for his work with the college.
+Swarthmore College awarded Wister an honorary doctor of science degree in 1942 for his work with the college, after which he was commonly referred to as “Dr. Wister.”
 Wister also operated a landscape architecture business out of the now-demolished Wister Mansion just off of La Salle University's campus in Philadelphia.

-In 1946, Wister became the first director of the 600 acre John J. Tyler Arboretum in Lima, Pennsylvania, serving as president of both the arboretum and bird sanctuary until 1968.
+In 1946, Wister became the first director of the 657 acre John J. Tyler Arboretum in Lima, Pennsylvania, serving in that position until 1968.
 He was active in many major scientific and conservation groups and was a member of about 50 horticultural societies and 30 scientific organizations.
 He served as secretary of the American Rose Society, president and founder of the American Iris Society, and secretary for 24 years of the Pennsylvania Horticultural Society.
 He served as vice-president and president of the John Bartram Association from 1930 to 1957.

 He gave numerous lectures and authored or edited dozens of books and over five hundred articles on horticulture.